How To Rig, Set Up & Hoist a Spinnaker: Full Guide

 4. Building a Custom Spinnaker Pole

-6. Aluminum Spinnaker Poles
+5. Aluminum Spinnaker Poles

-SPINNAKER POLES Sail fast and smoother downwind - at an acceptable cost Forespar® offers a complete and diversified line of cost effective and durable spinnaker poles.
+SPINNAKER POLES.
+Sail fast and smoother downwind - at an acceptable cost Forespar® offers a complete and diversified line of cost effective and durable spinnaker poles.
 We manufacture eight complete end styles from which we create a full offering of mast and sail end combinations to fit the needs of all sailors - racers or cruisers.

-7. Sailboat Spinnaker Poles
+6. Sailboat Spinnaker Poles

-Spinnaker Poles Categories Our Brands Buy on line Harken Sailboat Spinnaker Poles.
+Buy on line Harken Sailboat Spinnaker Poles.
 Technical support at Vela Sailing Store.
 A committed team of sailors offering the best customer service and the best sailing gear and parts at Vela Sailing Store.
 Free shipping.

-9. Spinnaker Poles
+16. Spinnaker Poles

 Spinnaker Poles are priced based on the diameter of the pole and can be made to any exact finished length that is specified.
 On most boats, the ideal spinnaker pole finished length is equal to the boat's J dimension, the distance from the mast to the bow.
 Technical assistance is available to help you find the right Spinnaker Pole for your ...